 - Eat healthy food

 - You should get quality sleep

-- Try to spend time in sunlight
+- Try to spend time in the sunlight

 How you can help an older adult with depression

-If your loved one is suffering from depression, then you can help them by offering emotional support and listen to them properly with patience.
+If your loved one is suffering from depression, then you can help them by offering emotional support and listening to them properly with patience.
 Help them find a better doctor and give them moral support.

 Tips for helping an older adult:

 - Talk to them regularly and listen properly